Danone is a world leading food company with a global presence in over 130 countries and over 100,000 employees worldwide.

 Danone is committed to “bring health through food to as many people as possible”.
-This mission is brought to life by our four business lines - Fresh Dairy Products (World No.1), Early Life Nutrition (World No.2), Waters (World No.2) and Medical Nutrition (European No1)*.
+This mission is brought to life by our three categories - Essential Dairy and Plant-Based Products (World No. 2 for Early Life Nutrition, and No. 1 in Europe for Medical Nutrition), and Waters (World No.2).

 We are deeply invested in NZ which is a strategic supply point for our winning international Early Life Nutrition brands, including the Aptamil and Karicare ranges which are highly sought after by parents both locally and overseas.
 We're proud to be part of the dairy industry here and the fact that the Karicare brand has a New Zealand heritage that dates back to 1907.

 We built our Manifesto to reinforce our dual commitment to business success and social progress and to acknowledge that we cannot work for healthier choices and lifestyles without caring about the health and wellness of our communities and planet.
 This dual commitment began with a groundbreaking speech by the founding father of Danone, Antoine Riboud, in France in 1972.
 His speech was the first time an employer in France stressed the need to consider the human side of the business and this 'dual project' is still deeply embedded in our company culture today.
 The Manifesto is a set of commitments our business has made to bring to life "One Planet.
 One Health" - you can find them here

 Our Specialised Nutrition Category operates in New Zealand, we manufacture our Early Life Nutrition products here for local and international markets, and have a smaller team looking after our Medical Nutrition products.

 Our Early Life Nutrition products are world leading and include the Karicare and Aptamil ranges which are trusted by parents both overseas, and in New Zealand.